InfMasking: Unleashing Synergistic Information by Contrastive Multimodal Interactions: Conclusion

 This paper introduces InfMasking, a contrastive method that effectively captures synergistic information in multimodal representation learning by stochastically occluding features during fusion and aligning representations through mutual information maximization.
 We derive a computationally efficient approximation for infinite masking patterns and demonstrate that our approach not only enhances synergistic information extraction in controlled settings but also achieves state-of-the-art performance across seven diverse multimodal benchmarks. \model has some limitations.
 It lacks a rigorous theoretical framework to systematically analyze the mechanisms of synergistic interactions.
 Future research will prioritize developing comprehensive theoretical foundations to formally characterize and measure the synergistic information.

 { \textbf{Acknowledgments}}

-This work was supported by the National Natural Science Foundation of China (No. U24A20323), Blockchain Research Center of China, the Major Science and Technology Special Projectof the Sichuan Provincial Department of Science and Technology (Grant No. 2024ZDZX0002), the Sichuan Provincial Innovation Group Project (Grant No. 2024NSFTD0054), Natural Science Foundation of China under Grant No. 62502397, National Natural Science Foundation of China (NSFC) (72471197), and the Sichuan Provincial Philosophy and Social Science Fund (Grant No. SCJJ25ND091) .
+This work was supported by the National Natural Science Foundation of China (No. U24A20323), the Major Science and Technology Special Project of the Sichuan Provincial Department of Science and Technology (Grant No. 2024ZDZX0002), the Sichuan Provincial Innovation Group Project (Grant No. 2024NSFTD0054), Fundamental Research Funds for the Central Universities (JBK202511081), Blockchain Research Center of China, Natural Science Foundation of China under Grant No. 62502397, National Natural Science Foundation of China (NSFC) (72471197), and the Sichuan Provincial Philosophy and Social Science Fund (Grant No. SCJJ25ND091) .
 We thank anonymous reviewers for their insightful feedback and Benoit Dufumier, the first author of CoMM~\cite{dufumier2024align}, for his contributions to open sourcing the code.